hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 #### the route monzu took (algo)

 After all of the yapping about the initial brainstorm phase, we were finally ready to start working.
 While I was entirely focused on the `ChristmasDB` layer, Monzu was honestly making some pretty good strides.
-He started off by creating his input layer which was composed of numbers, and occasionally, some text.
+He had started off by creating his input layer which was composed of numbers, and occasionally, some text.
 Primitive in nature, but works.

 He was also streaming for me to help with some of his stuff so I had a sneak peek at his input strategy: